Community Partners

 • Description: Junior Achievement’s Purpose is to inspire and prepare young people to succeed in a global economy.
 Recognizing the importance of reaching students during their formative years, JA teaches financial literacy, work readiness and entrepreneurship from kindergarten through high school.
 Junior Achievement teaches young people about business, economics and the free enterprise system through a series of hands-on learning activities.

 • Opportunities: Elmhurst students have the chance to teach financial skills to young people at their elementary, middle, and high school.
-Live virtual volunteer sessions throughout the school year.
+JA provides in-person and virtual volunteer opportunities throughout the school year.

 • Sign up: Email Maria Ramos, Senior Vice President of Education & Operations mramos@jachicago.org